By Laia Cardona, on 4 April 2024

-Affiliate marketing is a reward based process in which brands (sometimes called creators) pay out a commission to an affiliate, a business or individual for promoting their products.
+Affiliate marketing is a reward-based process in which brands (sometimes called creators) pay out a commission to an affiliate, a business or individual for promoting their products.
 This could be simply sending traffic to the brand’s site or generating an actual sale through the referral.
-In essence, you are expanding your sales and marketing team with third party advertisers who are only paid if leads or sales are generated.
+In essence, you are expanding your sales and marketing team with third-party advertisers who are only paid if leads or sales are generated.
+Affiliate marketing can reach a high return on investment, benefit your SEO strategies, help you grow internationally, and build brand awareness and relationships, among many other benefits.

 How Does Affiliate Marketing Work?

 As mentioned above, affiliate programs involve partnering with other businesses or individuals (even customers), who help you make sales in return for a commission.
 They sign up for your affiliate marketing program and you set the conditions.
+Typically, each affiliate is given a unique link which is integrated into their web content.
+This link is used to track traffic that comes from their website, blog or social media content and leads to you.
+Affiliates are then paid based on the type of agreement, whether traffic based, sales based or both.
 So what does an affiliate program look like in the real world?

 To begin with you need to identify where your customers spend most of their time: Are they scrolling through Facebook or Instagram?
 Or maybe using search engines or reading blog posts to research new products?
 Maybe they are more price sensitive and use coupon sites?
 Identifying where your buyer persona(s) are open to learning about new products or services is absolutely essential before creating an affiliate marketing program.